bazilione/holmes_vs_moriarty_the_sql/readme.md

 # Description:
-"Holmes_moriarty_sql" project aimed to help learn the basics of the core data science skills:
+"holmes_moriarty_sql" project aimed to help learn the basics of the core data science skills:
-pandas, pyspark, SQL/Hive as well as Python in a form of a dynamically generated quest/puzzle.
+pandas, pyspark, SQL/Hive as well as Python in a form of a dynamically generated quest/puzzle
+inspired by the adventures of Conan Doyle's Mr. Holmes and Dr. Watson who is after the crime world master mind
+Professor Moriarty.

+The project can also be used to create test data sets to evaluate one's data science skills.

 # Usage:
 Setup the environment (see below).